arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 ## October 31, 2017:
 Researched and found a new tilesheet for the new levels and created a new tileset from it.
 Started designing the subsequently tough new levels with this new tileset.
 Create a basic layer and adding objects to it: https://github.com/nguyensjsu/cmpe202-oceans11/tree/master/Resources/Tileset

+## November 1, 2017:
+Created a new tilemap using the created tileset for the new levels.
+Completed a new level and started with th other one.
+Started working on rendering the new level on screen.